Estate houses in Scotland: Eighteenth century

-After the Act of Union of 1707, growing prosperity in Scotland led to a spate of new building.
+After the Acts of Union 1707, growing prosperity in Scotland led to a spate of new building.
 Scotland produced some of the most significant architects of this era, including Colen Campbell (1676–1729), James Gibbs (1682–1754) and William Adam (1689–1748), who created work that to some degree looked to classical models.
 Campbell was influenced by the Palladian style and has been credited with founding Georgian architecture.
 Architectural historian Howard Colvin has speculated that he was associated with James Smith and that Campbell may even have been his pupil.
 He spent most of his career in Italy and England and developed a rivalry with fellow Scot James Gibbs.
 Gibbs trained in Rome and also practiced mainly in England.
 His architectural style did incorporate Palladian elements, as well as forms from Italian Baroque and Inigo Jones, but was most strongly influenced by the interpretation of the Baroque by Sir Christopher Wren.

 William Adam was the foremost architect of his time in Scotland, designing and building numerous country houses and public buildings.
 Among his best-known works are Hopetoun House near Edinburgh, and Duff House in Banff.
 His individual, exuberant style was built on the Palladian, but with Baroque details inspired by Vanbrugh and Continental architecture.
 After his death, his sons Robert and John took on the family business, which included lucrative work for the Board of Ordnance.
 Robert emerged as leader of the first phase of the neo-classical revival in England and Scotland from around 1760 until his death.
 He rejected the Palladian style as "ponderous" and "disgustful".
 However, he continued its tradition of drawing inspiration directly from classical antiquity, influenced by his four-year stay in Europe.
 He influenced the development of architecture, not just in Britain, but in Western Europe, North America and in Russia, where his patterns were taken by Scottish architect Charles Cameron.
 Adam's main rival was William Chambers, another Scot, but born in Sweden.
 He did most of his work in London, with a small number of houses in Scotland.
 He was appointed architectural tutor to the Prince of Wales, later George III, and in 1766, with Robert Adam, as Architect to the King.
 More international in outlook than Adam, he combined Neoclassicism and Palladian conventions and his influence was mediated through his large number of pupils.